JermellB/restagraph/README.md

 Optional attributes:

+- `reltype` = what kind of relationship this is, and thus what constraints should apply.
+This currently only supports two cases:
-- `dependent` = whether this relationship is from a parent resource to a dependent one.
+    - `dependent` = this relationship is from a parent resource to a dependent one.
-    - default is `false`
+    - `any` = default case: no constraints apply.
 - `notes` = descriptive text, clarifying the intended meaning/purpose of this relationship.
     - default is `null`